bigcommerce/dev-docs/markdown/stencil-docs/javascript-and-event-hooks/customizing-javascript.md

 ## Bringing in Handlebars Context

-You can inject any variables from the Handlebars context into your client-side JavaScript by using the `{{inect...}}` expression like so:
+You can inject any variables from the Handlebars context into your client-side JavaScript by using the `{{inject...}}` expression like so:

 ```html
 {{inject 'productThumbSize' theme_settings.productthumb_size}}